Are moviegoers burning out on Hollywood’s gaming adaptations?

 But now it’s 2024, and gamers have experienced adaptations that show a genuine love for the source material — and they’re hungry for more of that good stuff.

-“You don’t have one studio responsible for all of these gaming adaptations, but you do have those that really understand why the thing is special, and why fans react to it so much, and who work really hard to make sure those pieces are honored in the movie,” said Anthony Iaffaldano, vp of sales marketing at Fandom.
+“You don’t have one studio responsible for all of these gaming adaptations, but you do have those that really understand why the thing is special, and why fans react to it so much, and who work really hard to make sure those pieces are honored in the movie,” said Anthony Iaffaldano, vp of sales marketing and insights at Fandom.
 “And then you have others that may look like you took a screenshot from the game — I’m thinking of ‘Borderlands’ here — but the energy that made that so spectacular isn’t there.”

 “Minecraft” is the best-selling video game of all time, selling over 300 million copies as of October 2023.
 It’s a far more popular property than “Borderlands,” and is arguably more famous than even “Super Mario Bros.”
 However, “Minecraft” has only existed since 2009, and the average “Minecraft” player is reportedly 24 years old.